 \subsection{Influencer Backdoor Attack}

-In classification, the goal of an attacker is to backdoor a model so that it will classify an image equipped with the trigger into a target class.
-Meanwhile, the backdoored model is expected to achieve similar performance on benign samples as a clean model.
-The attacker backdoors a model by modifying (poisoning) part of the training data and providing the modified (poisoned) dataset to the victim to train the model with.
+In classification, a backdoored model will classify an image equipped with a specific trigger into a target class.
+Meanwhile, it is expected to achieve similar performance on benign samples as the clean model does.
+The attacker backdoors a model by modifying part of the training data and providing the modified dataset to the victim to train the model with.
 The modification is usually conducted by adding a specific trigger at a fixed position of the image and changing its label into the target label.
-The assigned new labels of all poisoned samples are set to be the same, i.e., the target class.
+The new labels assigned to all poisoned samples are set to the same, i.e. the target class.

 Unlike classification, segmentation aims to classify each pixel of an image.
 We introduce an Influencer Backdoor Attack (IBA) on segmentation.
 The goal of IBA aims to obtain a segmentation model so that it will classify \textbf{victim pixels} (the pixels of a victim class) into a \textbf{target class} (a class different from the victim class), while its segmentation performance on non-victim pixels or benign images is maintained.
-In traditional data poisoning, the trigger is usually positioned at a fixed position, e.g., right-bottom corner.
 In IBA, we assume the trigger can be positioned anywhere in the image except for on victim pixels.
+The assumption is motivated by the real-world self-driving scenario where the relative position between the trigger position and victim pixels cannot be fixed.
 Besides, the trigger should not cover pixels of two classes in an image.
-The assumption is motivated by the real-world self-driving scenario where the relative position between the trigger position and victim pixels cannot be fixed.
-Needless to say, covering victim pixels directly with a larger trigger or splitting the trigger onto two objects is barely acceptable.
+Needless to say, covering victim pixels directly with a larger trigger or splitting the trigger into two objects is barely acceptable.
 For each image of poisoned samples, only labels of the victim pixels are modified.
 Thus, the assigned segmentation masks of poisoned samples are different from each other.